kubernetes-sigs/lws/keps/173-headless-service-per-replica/README.md

-# KEP-173: Headless Service Per Group
+# KEP-173: Headless Service Per Replica

 <!--
 This is the title of your KEP.
 Keep it short, simple, and descriptive.
 A good